0x80/typescript-monorepo/README.md

 ### Packages

 - [common](./packages/common) Code that is shared across both front-end and back-end environments simultaneously.
-Built with bunchee for optimal output.
+Built with tsdown for optimal output.
 - [core](./packages/core) Code that is only shared between server environments, like cloud functions, containing mostly "core" business logic.
 Depends on common.